epage/rfcs/text/0000-global-features.md

 [motivation]: #motivation

 Use cases
-- An crate author offers optional optimizations, like using `parking_lot`
+- A crate author offers optional optimizations, like using `parking_lot`
   - Currently solved by using a feature like in [tokio](https://github.com/tokio-rs/tokio/blob/ad7f988da377c365cacb5ca24d044a9be5de5889/tokio/Cargo.toml#L100)
   - This requires callers to either enable it directly, re-export the feature, or have applications directly depend on `tokio` and enable it.